alewiya/Final-Project/README.md

 Technologies:-
-I built a Website using C# ASP.Net Core MVC application, with persistent data stored in an Entity Framework SQLServer database, styled with Bootstrap and Css.
+I built this Website using C# ASP.Net Core MVC application, with persistent data stored in an Entity Framework SQLServer database, styled with Bootstrap and Css.

 While i was working on project i learned:-Authentication and Authorazation using identity,